Knowledge Base

 How to use these resources

-Review what credit repair organizations can and cannot claim or charge for.
+Review what credit repair organizations can and cannot claim, charge, or promise.

 Learn the official dispute process before organizing client workflows inside the app.